Analytic Computation of Dilaton Black Hole Quasinormal Modes via Seiberg-Witten Theory: Correspondence and connection formula

-In this section, we employ the normal form of the confluent Heun equation as a bridge to establish the correspondence between the quantum Seiberg-Witten curve and the equations of the Einstein-Maxwell-dilaton system.
+In this section, we employ the normal form of the confluent Heun equation as a bridge to establish the correspondence between the quantum SW curve and the equations of the EMd system.
 In addition, we discuss the associated boundary conditions.